-The Department of Psychiatric Medicine at the Brody School of Medicine/East Carolina University offers a 48 month psychiatry residency program accredited by the Accreditation Council for Graduate Medical Education (ACGME)
+The Department of Psychiatry and Behavioral Medicine at the Brody School of Medicine/East Carolina University offers a 48 month psychiatry residency program accredited by the Accreditation Council for Graduate Medical Education (ACGME)

 .
 We currently matriculate six residents for each of the four post-graduate years.
 Requirements for admission to the program include graduation from an accredited four year medical school, passing Step I and Step II of the United States Medical Licensing Examination (USMLE)